Creative Direction

 / About the project

-In partnership with For Freedoms and NDN Collective, we brought LANDBACK.Art to life—a transnational billboard project spanning the United States, Mexico, and Canada.
-The initiative transformed public space into a platform for Indigenous-led dialogue, placing art, sovereignty, and stewardship at the center of a cross-border conversation.
+LANDBACK.Art was brought to life in partnership with For Freedoms and NDN Collective.
+This billboard project spanned the United States, Mexico, and Canada, transforming public space into a platform for Indigenous-led dialogue and placing art and land sovereignty at the center of a cross-border conversation.

 Challenge

-The concept of LANDBACK is often flattened or misunderstood, reduced to provocation rather than examined through its cultural, historical, and future-focused dimensions.
-The challenge was to introduce nuance and clarity—reframing LANDBACK as an Indigenous-driven vision for care, responsibility, and collective well-being, while reaching broad audiences across multiple geographies.
+The concept of LANDBACK is often oversimplified or misunderstood, reduced to provocation rather than explored through its cultural, historical, and future-focused dimensions.
+The challenge was to bring nuance and clarity, reframing LANDBACK as an Indigenous-driven vision for care, responsibility, and collective well-being while reaching diverse audiences.

 Solution

-We collaborated with 25 Indigenous artists, each invited to respond to a single prompt: What does LANDBACK mean to you?
-Their answers took shape as large-scale billboards, turning highways and cityscapes into sites of reflection, visibility, and education.
+We collaborated with 25 Indigenous artists, each responding to a single prompt: What does LANDBACK mean to you?
+Their responses became large-scale billboards, turning highways and cityscapes into sites of reflection, visibility, and education.

 / Credits